 You will also achieve fast and consistent turnaround time through greater operational efficiency so you and your staff can focus on adding value to patient outcomes and the care continuum.

-"Utilizing service teams to ensure that vital instruments are up, and running is paramount during the current pandemic," Shen notes.
+"Utilizing service teams to ensure that vital instruments are up, and running is paramount during the current pandemic," Shen noted.
 "Every moment matters because behind every test there is a patient waiting for an answer that could change his or her life."

 Learn more about how an integrated approach can save you time and money while improving your team’s access to data and patient outcomes.